Ed Gantner

-Edward James Gantner Jr. (February 4, 1959 – December 31, 1990) was an American professional wrestler and American football player.
+Edward James Gantner Jr. (February 4, 1959 – December 31, 1990) was an American professional wrestler and football player who was nicknamed "the Bull".

 Early life

 Edward James Ganter Jr. was born in Orlando, Florida, the youngest of four children.
 Ed was the only son with three older sisters.
 By the time he was three years old, his father would throw him a football hard enough to knock him down, only to get back up and throw it back.
 His mother and sisters never recall Gantner having a knack for football.
 He was considered a "puny little runt," all the way through junior high school.

 Gantner's life began to change around age twelve when his parents separated.
 His father moved out of the house, while his mother went back to school.
 His mother and sisters worked to keep the family afloat, and during this period he found solace in weight lifting, pumping iron for hours alone in his room, also finding solace in surfing.